bluerail/rails_validations/README.markdown

 By default we set “not a valid IBAN account number” as the error message, but we can also set more detailed errors:

     validates :iban_column, iban: { detailed_errors: true }

+**Note** Since version 2.0, this gem no longer depends on iban-tools.
+If you want IBAN validations, then you must add `gem iban-tools` it to your Gemfile manually.

 phone
 -----